-Why 1 million people are racing to the Calgary Stampede 2017
+Calgary Stampede 2018: Jump on the bandwagon!

-(CNN) — It's time to break in those cowboy boots: The Calgary Stampede is hurdling through Calgary, Canada, from July 7 to 16.
+(CNN) — It's time to break in those cowboy boots: The Calgary Stampede for 2018 is hurdling through Calgary, Canada, from July 6 to 15.

-Dubbed "the greatest outdoor show on Earth," the annual 10-day festival attracts more than one million visitors every year -- all flocking to Canada's third-largest city for one of the world's largest rodeos, non-stop music, crazy food and lively entertainment.
+Dubbed "the greatest outdoor show on Earth," the annual 10-day festival attracts more than one million visitors every year -- all flocking to Canada's third-largest city for one of the world's largest rodeos, nonstop music, crazy food and lively entertainment.

 While not every review of Calgary Stampede is positive -- there's been a fair share of international criticism by animal rights groups -- "Stampede City" shows no signs of slowing down.